PDrifting/CBookDraft/book.markdown

 The spacing and general glyph rendering even on Windows Terminal (Microsoft Store App) using Code Page 65001 butchers the output.
 Notepad which I wrote the code in is not capable of rendering Arabic in the correct order (right to left) and has less than adequate capabilities for other glyphs and languages.

-If you get mojibake, or characters that look like "Σ╜áσÑ╜", this requires executing a command to change the Code Page.
+If you get mojibake or characters that look like "Σ╜áσÑ╜", this requires executing a command to change the Code Page.
 You can use the following command in the terminal.

 > chcp 65001